Grades 6-8 · Starting with Grade 6

 Reproductive systems & hormones

-Girls and boys learn age-appropriate material about the female and male reproductive systems and how the brain and hormones work together.
+Boys and girls learn age-appropriate material about the female and male reproductive systems and how the brain and hormones work together.

 Healthy habits in daily life